mitzerh/Startup.js/Readme.md

 Including Startup
 ------------------
-The Startup file can be included wherever you'd like it to be.
+The Startup file can be included wherever you'd like it to be in your markup.
-Whether in your markup.
 Following best practices, it should be in your `<head>` or at the bottom before your closing `</body>` tag.

 Your control code